-As the name suggests, a straightforward definition of controllable cost are costs which can be controlled.
-Such costs are controllable in the short run and the discretion lies with the managers or production supervisors whether to incur them or not.
+As the name suggests, a straightforward definition of controllable costs is costs that can be controlled.
+Such costs are controllable in the short run, and the discretion lies with the managers or production supervisors whether to incur them or not.

 Also, the “controllable” factor is relative and depends upon the hierarchy and level of management taking the decision.
-For instance, consider the case of yarn purchase in a cotton mill.
-Now since the yarn is a direct material for the production of cotton and the management is authorized to negotiate vendor contracts best suited to organization needs.
-However, the production supervisor charged with the running of day to day operations has no say in yarn prices.
+For instance, consider the case of a yarn purchase in a cotton mill.
+Now since the yarn is a direct material for the production of cotton and the management is authorized to negotiate vendor contracts best suited to the organization’s needs.
+However, the production supervisor charged with running day-to-day operations has no say in yarn prices.
 Direct material cost is consequently a controllable cost for the management but an uncontrollable cost for the supervisor.

-Controllable costs can also be referred to as variable costs as is commonly used in the accounting parlance.
-In short, controllable costs are likely direct costs related to the level of production or core services of a business.
+Controllable costs can also be referred to as variable costs, commonly used in accounting parlance.
+In short, controllable costs are likely to direct costs related to the level of production or core services of a business.

 Test To Identify Controllable Cost